 How to Redemption SBI Sovereign Gold Bond?

 The Sovereign Gold Bond investor will be notified one month in advance about gold bond maturity.
-Upon maturity, the income is credited to the investor’s bank account wherefrom the investment was first made or recorded with the institution.
+Upon maturity, the income is credited to the investor’s bank account where the investment was first made or recorded with the institution.

-In case of any change occurs in any of the personal information like a bank account, e-mail, etc, this information must be sent immediately to Bank/Stock Holding Corporation of India Limited or the post office.
+In case any change occurs in any of the personal information like a bank account, e-mail, etc, this information must be sent immediately to Bank/Stock Holding Corporation of India Limited or the post office.

 Upon maturity, gold bonds will be repaid in Indian Rupees and the repayment price will be based on a simple average price of 999 pure gold issued by India Bullion and Jewelers Association Limited within 3 business days before the redemption date.